Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Discussion and Open Problems

-Another interesting avenue for further exploration is due to the fact that, at the time of writing, there is no known $\congest$ $\kt_1$ algorithm that achieves wake-up in both, $o(m)$ message complexity \emph{and} $\tilde O(n)$ time.
-Interestingly, the question appears to be unresolved even if we assume synchronous rounds:
+An interesting avenue for further exploration is due to the fact that our algorithms for the $\kt_1$ model may send messages of polynomial size.
+At the time of writing, there is no known algorithm that achieves wake-up in $o(m)$ message complexity {and} $\tilde O(n)$ time, while sending only messages of size $O(\log n)$.
+Interestingly, the question appears to be unresolved even if we assume synchronous rounds.

 \begin{problem} Can we design a (synchronous or asynchronous) $\kt_1$ $\congest$ algorithm for the wake-up problem that sends $o(m)$ messages and terminates in $\tilde O(n)$ time? \end{problem}